jspacek/safeurl/README.md

 ## Issues

-1. Old DB instance was corrupted - workaround is to create a new one.
-I will take a deeper look at this during performance testing.
+1. RESOLVED: Do not modify or even look at the *.db files. ~~Old DB instance was corrupted - workaround is to create a new one.
+I will take a deeper look at this during performance testing.~~
 2. Double check the GET API call format as per the specs -- this may not fit into the restful API design (oops!).